 - Click the Create and manage custom Platforms here link which will take you to the Platforms page, where you can add a new private platform.
 Alternatively, you can go to the Platforms page from the left sidebar.

-This option allows you to choose an ADC config file here and import all the configurations (of your existing ADC platforms) directly.
-This will automatically create your private platforms for your ADC configuration.
+This option allows you to choose a Citrix ADC or F5 BIG-IP DNS config file and import the configuration (of your existing platforms) directly.
+This will automatically create private platforms for your Citrix ADC or F5 BIG-IP DNS configuration.

 Import Citrix GSLB from ADM Service

 This option enables you to directly import all your GSLBs configured in the ADM Service.

 If you are using Citrix Cloud ADM Service, you can import the GSLBs configured there.
 The basic site information - IP and name will be imported as ITM platforms.
 ITM will geo-locate the site and allow the platform to be displayed on the Visualizer for performance analysis.

 The Radar Performance Report gives you details of specific platforms for which the alerts were triggered and each network from which it was measured.
 It also tells you what the Response Time or Availability measurements were and the time period for the issue that was measured.
 This includes all the filters that were applied in the Visualizer.

 To view the performance details of a specific platform for which the alert was triggered, do the following.